Modern Technology to Save Your Family

 You can easily spend over $1,000.00 for a high quality PLB but this is usually not necessary.
 I have also seen numerous units that are priced less than $100.00 although I don’t know how I would feel with a bottom of the line PLB in an emergency.

 The unit I chose was found on Amazon who has units with lots of bells and whistles, some of which you just don’t need to spend the money on.
-The price for my PLB is in the bottom 25% price of all the units I looked at.
+The price for my PLB is in the bottom 25% price range of all the units I looked at.
 I love the security this PLB offers and you don’t need to be rich to get one.
 The reviews on this unit are fabulous.
 Any way you look at this unit, it is a bargain since we all prefer to survive as long as is possible!

 The ACR PLB-375 ResQLink+ 406 Buoyant Personal Locator Beacon (the yellow unit shown above) is just right for me and trust me, we are not rich either.
 However when the water is rising or smoke is billowing I don’t want to die with the savings I made on that el-cheapo PLB still in my wallet.

 When you get a Personal Locator Beacon (a GPS version), be sure to follow the instructions in the paperwork to get it registered so you can verify that it will be working before you need it.

 To illustrate just how important this aspect of your survival planning is, just know that nearly all aircraft have automatically activated ELTs (Emergency Locator Transmitters) to help searchers looking for a downed aircraft to find it quickly as well.
 PLB‘s are the personal version of these all-important devices.
 Don’t be caught dead without it!